Non-Hermitian Aharonov-Bohm Cage in Bosonic Bogoliubov-de Gennes Systems: introduction

-To comprehensively illustrate the relationship among the degeneracy type of DFBs in the AB cage, the minimal polynomial, and the transfer matrix, we choose the bosonic Bogoliubov–de Gennes (BdG) system as a specific example.
-One reason is that the non-Hermitian nature of dynamical matrices of BdG systems renders them more convenient to realize a non-Hermitian AB cage experimentally without involving gain and loss~\cite{PhysRevA.99.063834,kondo2020non,PhysRevB.103.165123,PhysRevX.8.041031}.
-The other reason is that the inherent particle-hole symmetry and pseudo-symmetry~\cite{PhysRevLett.130.203605} in BdG systems enable the realization of DFBs with high degeneracy degrees.
+To comprehensively illustrate the relationship among the degeneracy type of DFBs in the AB cage, the minimal polynomial, and the transfer matrix, we choose the bosonic Bogoliubov–de Gennes (BdG) system as a specific example which has been realized experimentally in various platforms ranging from superconduct circuits~\cite{busnaina2024quantum}, magnonic systems~\cite{nawa2019triplon,10.1093/ptep/ptaa151}, optomechanical systems~\cite{del2022non,slim2024optomechanical} to hybird systems~\cite{marti2024quantum}.
+Experimentally, the gain-loss systems via coupling to bath are more commonly used to investigate the properties of non-Hermitian degeneracies~\cite{miri2019exceptional}.
+However, the presence of bath-induced noise and the necessity for post-selection protocols pose challenges in observing pure non-Hermitian effects~\cite{PhysRevLett.127.140504,PhysRevA.108.032214,lau2018fundamental}.
+In contrast, the inherent non-Hermitian nature of BdG dynamical matrices facilitates the manifestation of non-Hermitian dynamics without involving gain or loss~\cite{PhysRevA.99.063834,10.1093/ptep/ptaa151,PhysRevB.103.165123,PhysRevX.8.041031}, which enables the BdG system to serve as a good platform for observing the non-Hermitian AB cage~\cite{busnaina2024quantum,kang2025dissipation}.
+Moreover, the inherent particle-hole symmetry and pseudo-symmetry~\cite{PhysRevLett.130.203605,10.1063/5.0035358} in BdG systems enable the realization of DFBs with high degeneracy degrees.

 In such a non-Hermitian AB cage constructed in bosonic BdG system, by tuning the system parameters, we demonstrate a flexible control over the degeneracy type of flat bands, ranging from DPs type to higher-order EPs type.
-Unlike the conventional method of distinguishing degeneracy types based on the response to external perturbations, here we establish the correspondence between parameter-dependent transfer matrix and the minimal polynomial that can be used to determined the degeneracy types of DFBs.
+Unlike the conventional method of distinguishing degeneracy types based on the response to external perturbations, here we establish the correspondence between parameter-dependent transfer matrix and the minimal polynomial that can be used to determine the degeneracy types of DFBs.
 Meanwhile, we also uncover the localized mechanism for the formation of AB cage by investigating the limitation of the transfer matrix on the prohibited propagation paths.
 Applying such correspondence to the system with $N$ coupled chains, the transfer matrix can be designed to achieve DFBs with $2N$-order EPs type degeneracy.